haebom/tariff/README.md

 ## Why This Project Exists

-This project was created after observing my wife working in international trade struggling to track and explain the constantly changing tariff news and regulations.
+This project was created after observing international trade professionals struggling to track and explain the constantly changing tariff news and regulations.
 Additionally, we noticed some people were misinterpreting or spreading inaccurate information about tariffs for various purposes.
 This project aims to provide people with accurate information about tariff rates.

 ## Key Features
 - **HS Code Search**: Search for Harmonized System codes and descriptions to find product information
 - **Tariff Rate Diagrams**: Visual diagrams showing tariff rates by origin (China, Canada/Mexico, other regions)
 - **News Feed**: Latest tariff-related news provided via RSS feed with keyword filtering
 - **Interactive UI**: Automatic news filtering based on selected items in the diagram
+- **OR Search Support**: Enhanced news filtering with OR operators for more relevant results
+- **Latest Tariff Updates**: Including the June 2025 US-China 90-day tariff reduction agreement

 ## Technology Stack
 - **Framework**: [Next.js](https://nextjs.org/) (React-based full-stack framework)